andreypopp/cctools/README.md

 Features:
 - `<leader><CR>` is mapped to `:CCSubmit` in the buffer
 - Code references use the format `<file>:<start>-<end>:` - use `gF` to jump to the referenced location
+- In source files, use `gC` to jump to the claude comment for the code under cursor
 - Comments appear as virtual lines above the referenced code in source files, cleared on submit